HarshS23/3D-Engine/README.md

 # 3D Engine (CPU Rasterizer)

-A lightweight, 3D engine written in C (CPU rasterizer).
+A lightweight, 3D engine written in C (CPU rasterizer), using the Left-Handed Coordinate system.
 Focus: **clarity + performance** on the CPU — no OpenGL/DirectX required.

 <p align="center">